metauni/metauni.github.io/npc/doctr.md

     Assistant to Doctor Disruption
 ---

+![pic](https://user-images.githubusercontent.com/320329/216803939-b2981754-0d33-416f-8092-74d53696c272.png)

 Doctr attends the [Disruption seminar](https://www.metauni.org/disruption).
 Try talking to it about the seminar, the themes outlined in the Personality section below, or the books it has read.

-![pic](https://user-images.githubusercontent.com/320329/216803939-b2981754-0d33-416f-8092-74d53696c272.png)
+If you want Doctr to remember its interactions with you, you will have to explicitly consent to this in the AI Privavy Settings (see the NPC section of the [Privacy page](https://www.metauni.org/privacy) for more information).
+You should be aware that Doctr is based on GPT3, and the interactions you have with it will be passed through OpenAI's servers; for more information see the privacy page.

+## Office hours

+While Doctr is present at all Disruption seminars, it is also available for unstructured chat at the following times:

+* Mondays 11:00-12:00 AEDT.

+Simply [enter metauni](https://www.roblox.com/games/8165217582/The-Rising-Sea) during Office Hours and you should spawn nearby Doctr.

 ## Personality